Information About Richard - Holland Park teacher - (13 reviews)

-A private French tutor since 2007, I`m a graduate of the excellent University of Sussex languages course with a First Class Honours degree in French and Russian.
+With over fifteen years online and in-person tutoring of French GCSE, IGCSE, A-level, Pre-U, SAT and Westminster and Winchester School candidates, and using the finest of online tools available, I`m a 52-year old graduate of the excellent University of Sussex languages course with a First Class Honours degree in French and Russian.
 I lived for four years in Paris where I mastered the language and the accent!

 I have also acted in plays in French, taking on the role of Alphonse in a production of The School for Wives, and touring to schools abroad to perform in front of students learning French elsewhere in Europe.

 I like to stay abreast of French culture and society, read Le Figaro everyday, and regularly watch French TV news and discussion shows.

 I have tutored students at all levels, covering most UK exam boards at GCSE, IGCSE and A-level, and I have also helped prepare students for their SAT in French and the DELF exam.
 I've taught adults who are complete beginners, or have some vague memories of what they learned at school, as well as helping several students gain entry to Westminster School via their Challenge exam.

 I currently have two KS3 pupils, three GCSE students and an A-level student whom I'm regularly helping.